MicrosoftDocs/data-integration/data-integration/vnet/data-gateway-business-model.md

 _Price incurred = $0.72 per hour * Number of hours * Number of gateway members_

 The table below includes sample calculations of a few scenarios with different uptimes and number of gateway member nodes.
-The first scenario in the table shows the minimum charge you can incur to use the VNET data gateway.
+The first scenario in the table shows the minimum possible price incurred for using a VNET data gateway.
 This entails keepin the gateway on for 30 minutes and using only one node.
-In this case you are charged $0.36.
-The final scenario shows the maximum possible charge.
+In this scenario the final price incurred is $0.36.
+The final scenario shows the maximum possible price incurred for using a gateway.
 This entails keeping the gateway always on, for 24 hours, and using the maximum high availability cluster setting of five nodes.
-In the case you are charged $86.40.
+In this scenario the final price incurred is $86.40.

 |Time the VNET is on |Number of Nodes| Calculation	|Charge on capacity |
 |--------------------|---------------|--------------|-------------------|